Skip to content

 Login form

-When adding the Login form on the canvas, you first follow the login configuration form and select what authentication profile the form is going to be based on.
+When adding the Login Form on the canvas, you first follow the login configuration form and select what authentication profile the Form is going to be based on.
 The authentication profile is based on a model within the application and has defined the username & password property.
 Also, you will have to choose the page the user will be redirected to after successful login.

 Depending on the configured properties in the authentication profile, the Login form will create the input components that match those selected properties.